-EPISODE 12: Our guests for this week are two entrepreneurs who know Paris very well indeed: Paul and Christian from Bike About Tours.
+So you wanna see Paris on two wheels?
+Why not rent a bike from Paul and Christian, the guys behind Bike About Tours.
 They also run a cool coffee shop in the Marais, just off the river Seine, called Le Peloton Cafe.
 It’s the best coffee shop in the 4th arrondissement, at least according to The Earful Tower.

 1. Rue Saint Honoré, 1st arrondissement